Prospective University Honors Program Students

 Connect with the SLU Community

-The University Honors Program offers two First-Year Interest Groups (FIGs) and the Honors Student Association for building connections with your peers along with opportunities for leadership as a peer mentor.
+The University Honors Program provides residence hall Learning Community opportunity along with accompanying course-cluster options, and the Honors Student Association helps you build connections with your peers while offering opportunities for leadership and mentorship.

 Ready to Apply?